-Sex-dependent activation of visual and attentional circuits
+5.2 | Sex-dependent activation of visual and attentional circuits

 Sexual stimuli activated occipitotemporal visual regions consistently in both experiments, suggesting attentional modulation of visual cortical activity for sexually salient stimuli.
-Event-related potential studies indicate that human bodies with visible (versus hidden) sexual signals induce amplified responses already <200 ms from stimulus onset demonstrating facilitated processing of visual sexual cues early in visual processing stream (Alho et al., 2015; Hietanen et al., 2014; Hietanen & Nummenmaa, 2011).
-Occipital activity was particularly strong in the putative body sensitive regions (the 'extrastriate body area') in the lateral occipital cortex (Downing et al., 2001) suggesting amplified processing of sexual information in the human body recognition systems (e.g. Ponseti et al., 2006).
-Men showed stronger activity than women in a cluster extended from V2 along the fusiform gyrus (cf. Sabatinelli et al., 2004; Wehrum et al., 2013) which suggests that sexual stimuli trigger stronger attentional amplification of visual cortical activity in men than in women.
-Heightened attention towards visual sexual cues facilitates sexual arousal (Dawson & Chivers, 2016) which may explain previous findings that the activation of occipitotemporal visual regions is positively associated with measures of penile erection and subjective sexual arousal (Arnow et al., 2002; Moulier et al., 2006).
+Event-related potential studies indicate that human bodies with visible (vs. hidden) sexual signals induce amplified temporocortical responses already <200 ms from stimulus onset demonstrating facilitated processing of visual sexual cues early in visual processing stream (Alho et al., 2015; Hietanen et al., 2014; Hietanen & Nummenmaa, 2011).
+Occipital activity was particularly strong in the putative body sensitive regions (the "extrastriate body area") in the lateral occipital cortex (Downing et al., 2001) suggesting amplified processing of sexual information in the human body recognition systems (e.g., Ponseti et al., 2006).
+Men showed stronger activity than women in a cluster extended from V2 along the fusiform gyrus (compare Sabatinelli et al., 2004; Sylva et al., 2013; Wehrum et al., 2013) which suggests that sexual stimuli trigger stronger attentional amplification of visual cortical activity in men than in women.
+Heightened attention toward visual sexual cues facilitates sexual arousal (Dawson & Chivers, 2016) which may explain previous findings that the activation of occipitotemporal visual regions is positively associated with measures of penile erection and subjective sexual arousal (Arnow et al., 2002; Moulier et al., 2006).

-Eye tracking studies indicate that men show an attentional bias towards the explicitly sexual aspects of visual sexual stimuli (Nummenmaa et al., 2012; Rupp & Wallen, 2007).
+Eye-tracking studies indicate that men show an attentional bias toward the explicitly sexual aspects of visual sexual stimuli (Nummenmaa et al., 2012; Rupp & Wallen, 2007).
 Our control experiment with eye tracking revealed that men looked longer at the chest area of the nude female actors in the movie clips than women did (approximately 7% vs. 5% of the video duration in men vs. women, respectively).
-Women, in turn, tended to look at the male actors faces slightly longer than male subjects did.
-These subtle sex differences in the locus of attention may partly account for the sex differences in brain activation in the visual cortices.
-Accordingly, there is evidence that focusing attention on the emotionally arousing aspects of visual stimuli increases activity in the visual regions in the fusiform gyrus and lateral and interior occipital cortices (Dolcos et al., 2020; Ferri et al., 2013).
+Women, in turn, tended to look at the male actors faces slightly longer than men did.
+These subtle sex differences in the locus of attention may partly account for the sex differences in brain activation in the visual cortices (compare Dolcos et al., 2020; Ferri et al., 2013).
 Both the sexual videos and pictures activated intraparietal sulcus (IPS) and frontal eye fields (FEF) which are central nodes in the dorsal attention network supporting controlled, top-down attention (Corbetta & Shulman, 2002).
 In both experiments, men showed stronger activation in a parietal cluster that extended to the IPS as well as in middle frontal gyrus/precentral gyrus extending to the FEF suggesting that visual sexual stimuli engage dorsal attention network more strongly in men that in women.
+Interestingly, the eye tracking data also revealed that faces were the most attended regions in the sexual scenes.
+This accords with the well-known attentional bias towards faces and suggests that during sexual contact the partner's face conveys important information regarding enjoyment and sexual arousal thus warranting preferetntial attention over genitals and other erogenous zones.